maselash/Credipple-Data-Analytics-Insights-and-Reporting-/README.md

 - Cleaned AEX’s previous campaign data and analysed it on Excel = Identified high-performing/underperforming channels and the reasons behind their performance
 - Analysed their target audience - their pain points and passion points to craft a message that best relates to them
-- Offered recomendentation and a digital marketing strategy (Sales Funnel) increase ROI
+- Offered recommendations and a digital marketing strategy (Sales Funnel) increase ROI